zihaowrez/Vocabber/README.md

 The scope of "Recent inputs" is the most recently entered vocabulary (default is 5 days, which can be modified in Settings).

-Familiarity is 1 when entering new words.
-Familiarity +1 for each correct one, halved (rounded down) for each wrong one.
-All words with familiarity below a certain value (default 4, can be modified in Settings) belong to "Unfamiliar words".
+When you enter a new word, its familiarity is 1.
+Each time you answer correctly in the quiz, the word's familarity will increase by 1.
+Each wrong answer will half the word's familarity.
+All words with a familiarity below a certain value (default is 4, can be modified in Settings) belong to "Unfamiliar words".

-After starting the quiz, click the star to the right of a word to mark the word.
+After starting the quiz, you can click the star to the right of a word to mark the word.
 They will be classified as "Marked words".
 Words that you answer incorrectly will be stored in the "Mistakes collection".

 ### 5. "Word list"